Child's Play 3: Plot

 Despite Cochrane's death, the school's annual war games are ordered to proceed as planned, with cadets divided between a "Red Team" and "Blue Team".
-Andy and Shelton are both on the Blue Team.
+Andy, Whitehurst (now too frightened to talk after witnessing Chucky's action), and Shelton are assigned to the Blue Team.
 Chucky secretly replaces the paint bullets of the Red team with live ammunition.
 When the simulation begins, Chucky lures Tyler away from his team.
 Finally realizing that Chucky is evil, Tyler stabs him with a pocket knife and flees to find Andy.
-Chucky then attacks da Silva and holds her hostage, forcing Andy to exchange Tyler for da Silva.
-The Blue team and Red team arrive on the scene and open fire; Shelton is killed by a bullet from the Red team, while Tyler escapes in the chaos.
-Chucky tosses a grenade at the quarrelling cadets.
-Whitehurst leaps on top of the grenade, sacrificing himself to save the others.
+Chucky then attacks De Silva and holds her hostage, forcing Andy to exchange Tyler for De Silva.
+The Blue team and Red team arrive on the scene and open fire; Shelton is killed by a bullet from the Red team while Tyler escapes in the chaos.
+Chucky tosses a grenade at the quarrelling cadets; Whitehurst leaps on top of the grenade, sacrificing himself to save the others.

-Chucky kills a security guard and kidnaps Tyler.
-Andy and da Silva pursue Chucky and Tyler into a haunted house themed roller-coaster at a nearby carnival called "The Devil's Lair".
-Chucky shoots da Silva in the leg; she tells Andy to go and face him alone.
-Andy shoots Chucky several times, destroying his left arm and preventing him from finishing the voodoo chant to possess Tyler.
-When Chucky attacks Andy, Tyler gives Andy his pocket knife, which he uses to cut off Chucky's right hand.
-Andy then throws Chucky down into a massive metal fan that is part of the attraction, shredding him to pieces and finally killing him.
-Afterwards, Andy is taken away by the police for questioning while da Silva is rushed to the hospital.
-Tyler's fate remains unknown as the carnival closes down.
+Tyler flees to a nearby carnival where Chucky kills a security guard and captures him again.
+Andy and De Silva arrive soon after and take the security guard's gun.
+They follow Chucky and Tyler into a horror-themed roller-coaster.
+Chucky wounds De Silva; she gives Andy the gun and tells him to save Tyler.
+Andy pursues Chucky deeper into the ride and repeatedly shoots him, saving Tyler.
+Chucky revives and attacks again.
+In the struggle, Andy manages to throw him into a massive metal fan, shredding his body apart and finally killing him.
+De Silva is rushed to the hospital while Andy is taken away by police for questioning.